BlessYAHU/BlessYAHU/README.md

 <h1> A'braham Barakhyahu</h1>

 <p>
-I'm a Senior Full Stack Developer who has enjoyed designing and building systems on the front and backend over numerous engagements.
+I work as a Full Stack Developer designing and building systems on the front and backend.
+I enjoy development and what is possible on the web and have worked on enough projects to know what is suitable for the situation.
 </p>

 <!--